elauqsap/old.github.io/_posts/2013-12-27-nodejs-and-backbonejs.md

 tags: [node, backbone, web applications]
 ---
 {% include JB/setup %}
-This past semester I took a Ruby on Rails class which has brought an interest in Web Application Development
+This post is currently in development!